 Since I decluttered my upstairs I’ve been slowly rehoming all items I no longer need or love.
 This has turned out to be quite addictive.
 The joy of empty space has encouraged me to let go of more than expected.
 I do have one rule though; I will only rehome an item if I believe it’s going to prevent the purchase of a new item.
 For that reason what I rehome has to be in good condition and rehomed through the right outlet.

 Most people think of charity shops when they want to rehome items and they are great for items in perfect condition of a general nature, i.e. clothes, accessories, homeware.
 They are not good for specific things, bulky things, or things not easily recognised.
 I’ve previously listed what to recycle where, which will give you a general idea of how best to recycle and donate more unusual things.
 In that post I mention using online market places to rehome items but not how.
 That’s what this post is about!

 The best know online market place if of course eBay, and this is still the best place to sell rare items or items of high value.
 I don’t tend to use eBay because I don’t, 1) have items of high value, 2) want to get into posting items and 3) be paid via PayPal.
 Because I prefer the collect and cash option I use Irish online market places.
 I’ve tried rehoming on Done Deal, Adverts, Gumtree, Jumbletown (free items only) and Freetrade (free items only) and my fav is Adverts.
 I’ve found that it has the most users and so things tend to go quicker on it.
-I also like that my contact details are published and that you can see the rating of bidders.
+I also like that my contact details aren’t published and that you can see the rating of bidders.
 Other websites that I haven’t tried yet and might be worth considering include Add